Specialised Personal Trainer

 This occupation usually requires a qualification in Fitness, typically a Diploma or above.

 TAFE SA offers courses relevant to this occupation including the Diploma of Fitness.
-Pathways include the Certificate III, IV and Diploma of Fitness.
-TAFE SA also offers the Packaged Program in Fitness incorporating the Certificate III, IV and Diploma of Fitness.
+Pathways include the Certificate III and IV in Fitness.
+TAFE SA also offers a Certificate IV in Fitness Pathway Program incorporating the Certificate III and IV in Fitness.

 Students who complete studies at Diploma in Fitness are able to operate within the scope of practice of a Specialised Trainer and may fulfil a range of job outcomes.
 For those wishing for further study pathways, completion of the Diploma of Fitness may provide pathways into related higher education University qualifications (eg. Bachelor of Human Movement, Exercise Physiology or Bachelor of Health Sciences etc.)